How to uninstall Node.js on a Mac

 • .node_repl_history

-Once you remove all of Node’s files, empty your Trash and restart your system.
-Node.js will be completely uninstalled from your Mac.
+7. Once you remove all of Node’s files, empty your Trash.

 Just like Node, every application creates support files to ensure its proper performance.
-To completely uninstall any application from Mac, you also have to remove all of its temporary files.
+To completely uninstall any application from a Mac, you also have to remove all of its temporary files.
 By default, they should be stored in the Library folder.
-However, applications sometimes spread their files all over your disk.
+However, apps sometimes spread their files all over your disk.

-1. Download and launch App Cleaner & Uninstaller.
+1. Launch App Cleaner & Uninstaller.

 We recommend checking your system for unused software programs and useless service files left behind by removed apps so that you can free up space on your disk and optimize your Mac’s performance.